 If the policyholder leaves a will, the following procedure is followed:

-- The process as per the Indian Succession Act, 1925.
+The process is as per the Indian Succession Act, 1925.

-- The court issues the succession certificate and based on the court's decision, the claim amount will be handed over by the insurance company.
+The court issues the succession certificate, and based on the court's decision, the insurance company will hand over the claim amount.

-The following errors or mistakes are committed by policyholder, that can create trouble while processing and paying the death benefit to the nominee:
+The policyholder commits the following errors or mistakes that can create trouble while processing and paying the death benefit to the nominee:

-- Nominee not informed – The nominee should know about the insurance policy.
-The policyholder should inform the nominee about the policy and share the policy documents with him/her.
-If the nominee is unaware, he will fail to submit the insurance claim to the insurance company.
-Even if the insurance company tries to identify the nominee based on the details provided, it is unwise for the policyholder to not inform the nominee about the insurance policy on his/her name.
+A nominee not informed – The nominee should know about the insurance policy.
+The policyholder should notify the nominee of the policy and share the policy documents with him/her.
+If the nominee is unaware, he/she will fail to submit the insurance claim to the insurance company.
+Even if the insurance company tries to identify the nominee based on the details provided, it is unwise for the policyholder not to inform the nominee about the insurance policy in his/her name.

 Details not updated – The policyholder fails to update the nominee's details.
 The address and other information of the nominee should be updated periodically.
-If the nominee dies during the term, the change in nominee should be updated immediately.
-The policyholder can change the nominee at any time and there are no restrictions on the number of changes.
+If the nominee dies during the term, the change in the nominee should be updated immediately.
+The policyholder can change the nominee at any time, and there are no restrictions on the number of changes.

-- Appointment of one nominee – The policyholder fails to provide more than one nominee in the nomination forms.
-If an unfortunate event befalls the nominee and the policyholder fails to update the nomination form, the claim processing and transferring the death benefit will hit a roadblock.
-The insurance company will then continue the process by identifying the legal heir and completing the necessary legal formalities.
+Appointment of one nominee – The policyholder fails to provide more than one nominee in the nomination forms.
+If an unfortunate event befalls the nominee and the policyholder fails to update the nomination form, the claim processing and transferring the death benefit can get complicated.
+The insurance company will then continue by identifying the legal heir and completing the necessary legal formalities.
 These unnecessary hassles can be avoided by choosing more than one nominee.
-The percentage of allocation should be mentioned in the nomination form so that the claim will be processed quickly and death benefit will be distributed as per the ratio.
+The allocation percentage should be mentioned in the nomination form so that the claim will be processed quickly and the death benefit will be distributed as per the ratio.

-- Not aware of nominee's rights – Nominees assume that they have absolute rights on the death claim.
-If there is difference between the nominee details and the person mentioned in the will, the will takes higher precedence.
-If the policyholder would like to provide absolute rights to the nominee, a will should be prepared and the nominee should be included in the will.
+Not aware of nominee's rights – Nominees assume that they have absolute ownership of the death claim.
+If there is a difference between the nominee details and the person mentioned in the will, the will takes higher precedence.
+If the policyholder wants to provide the nominee's absolute rights, a choice should be prepared, and the nominee should be included in the will.

 The nomination facility gives the nominee the right to collect the death benefit.
-The nomination is the authorization to receive the money and this authorization is provided by the policyholder.
-The nomination can be cancelled or changed as many times as per the needs of the policyholder.
+The nomination is the authorization to receive the money, and the policyholder provides this authorization.
+The nomination can be canceled or changed as many times as per the needs of the policyholder.